aalemanyz67/Markdown_Generator/README.md

 README.md file is generated.
 ![Alt text](images/step.png)

-## Colaborators and Resources
+## Collaborators and Resources
-No other Colaborators.
+No other Collaborators.

 Resources:
 VS Code